CSFrequency/react-firebase-hooks/firestore/README.md

 - `value`: `T`, or `undefined` if no query is supplied
 - `loading`: a `boolean` to indicate if the data is still being loaded
 - `error`: Any `firestore.FirestoreError` returned by Firebase when trying to load the data, or `undefined` if there is no error
+- `snapshot`: a `firestore.DocumentSnapshot`, or `undefined` if no query is supplied.
+This allows access to the underlying snapshot if needed for any reason, e.g. to view the snapshot metadata

 ## Transforming data